 24-h Cumulated Precipitation: Model shows an overestimation for all the seasons for lower thresholds, while tends to underestimate the really higher ones.
-FBI score is overestimated for almost all the seasons and thresholds (FBI = 1 only around 25 mm/24h), only in Autumn the overestimation is less evident.
-Comparing these results with the previous year, overestimation appears to be more evident for all the seasons.
-About the accuracy (ETS), winter, spring and autumn exhibit the best results, mainly for low thresholds and for the first 5 days of integration.
-For all thresholds there is a decrease in accuracy with integration time.
+FBI score is overestimated for almost all the seasons and thresholds (FBI =1 only around 25 mm/24h), only in Autumn the overestimation is less evident (FBI =1 only around 10 mm/24h).
+Comparing these results with the previous year, overestimation appears to be slightly more evident for all the seasons.
+About the accuracy (ETS), all seasons exhibit the best results, mainly for low thresholds and for the first 3-5 days of integration.
+For all thresholds there is a gradual decrease in accuracy with integration time.

 2m Temperature: clear diurnal cycle in both ME and MAE.
 It is clear a general underestimation especially during the night.
-MAE increases with the forecast time and its values are mainly between 2 and 2,5°C (reaching up to 3,5°C).
+MAE increases with the forecast time and its values are mainly comprised between 2 and 2,5°C (reaching up to 3,5°C in winter).
 It is clear a decrease in accuracy (higher MAE values) with integration time.